yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 This patch contains the following fixes:

-- TPS-3592 tBigQueryBulkExec loading data from Google Cloud Storage to BigQuery failed after setting header (TBD-9578)
+- TPS-3624 NoSuchMethodError when Having tGSConnection and tS3Connection Components Within one Job (TBD-8343)

 ## Prerequisites

 Consider the following requirements for your system:

-- Talend Studio 7.2.1 must be installed.
+- Talend Studio 7.0.1 must be installed.

 ## Installation